dangerousplay/dangerousplay.github.io/src/content/blog/heap_sort.md

 If there is a swap, heapify executes again at the subtree of the node that was swapped.
 This is needed because the subtree might not be a heap due to the swap.
 This can happen when the value of the node is smaller than its children.
-This animation made by CodesDope ilustrates heapify [^4]:
+We can observe this behavior in this animation made by CodesDope which ilustrates heapify [^4]:

 ![](https://www.codesdope.com/staticroot/images/algorithm/heapsort1.gif)